 - COPHAN (Confédération des organismes de personnes handicapées du Québec)

-- Service dogs and guide dogs
+- Our opinion on service and guide dogs

 - L'inclusion scolaire des élèves HDAA (French only)